vsuorant/sshpyk/README.rst

 to mount the local directories.
 For security reasons, ``sshpyk`` will only allow SFTP access to the mounted directories.

+⚠️ Warning
+  Do not execute more than one kernel with SSHFS mounting (of the same directories) at the same time, ``sshpyk`` does not support this.
+As a workaround, simply add two ``sshpyk`` kernels for the same machine, but one with SSHFS mounting and one without, and launch as many kernels of the former as you want.
+If the former kernels need to access the same directories, keep in mind that the kernel with SSHFS mounting must be launched first and kept alive (the SSHFS mounts are unmounted on kernel shutdown).

 Requirements
 ------------